helvm/helvm.github.io/README.md

 *Write Once, Cross-Compile for EveryWhere*

+*One Automata to rule them all, One Automata to find them, One Automata to bring them all and in the rainbow bind them.*

 ☀️ **HelVM** (pronunciation `helium`) is has five part:

 1. **🔧 🎨 [HelMA](http://helvm.github.io/helma)** - Heavenly Esoteric Little Minimalist Automaton